Last updated: 23 December 2022.

 |U.S. natural person||Interest from Hungarian bonds||Taxed in the U.S. only||Taxed in the U.S. + 15% income tax in Hungary|

 *The deductible amount is either 90% of the U.S. tax or the 15% of the taxable income if at least that amount is paid as tax in the U.S., the smaller amount of the two is deductible from the tax payable in Hungary.

 Moreover, currently if someone has income from the U.S., they are required to pay taxes in Hungary only if their sole citizenship is Hungarian or if they are double citizens with a Hungarian permanent address.
-Without the double taxation treaty, all Hungarian citizens will be required to pay taxes in Hungary after their U.S. income even if they do not have a permanent address in Hungary.
+Without the double taxation treaty, double citizens will be required to pay taxes in Hungary after their U.S. income only if they have a permanent address in Hungary.

 Benefits and prospects for companies